-- 1. When the Ohio EPA RAP Coordinator, in consultation with the RAP, determines that all the management actions are complete and the time frame for recovery can be estimated, the Ohio EPA RAP Coordinator prepares a report that details implemented actions, provides a rationale for recognizing an AOC as being "In Recovery," provides rationale that no additional management actions are expected to be needed, and outlines the proposed monitoring plan to track the recovery.
+- 1. When the Ohio EPA AOC Coordinator, in consultation with the local advisory committee, determines that all the management actions are complete and the time frame for recovery can be estimated, the Ohio EPA AOC Coordinator prepares a report that details implemented actions, provides a rationale for recognizing an AOC as being "In Recovery," provides rationale that no additional management actions are expected to be needed, and outlines the proposed monitoring plan to track the recovery.
 This plan should include pollution prevention or other maintenance issues to reduce the risk of future degradation and ensure that recovery can proceed.
-This step may be concurrent with the removal of BUIs. - The Chief of Ohio EPA Division of Surface Water sends the report and a letter, along with a support letter from the RAP, to U.S. EPA requesting concurrence in designating the RAP as being completely implemented and the AOC in Recovery.
-U.S. EPA reviews and either approves the request within 60 days, or requests to meet jointly with the RAP and Ohio EPA to resolve any issues, ultimately leading to U.S. EPA concurrence. - 3.
-U.S. EPA notifies Ohio EPA, the RAP and IJC of their concurrence.
-The letters from Ohio EPA and the RAP, along with the response letter from U.S. EPA, are part of the permanent AOC file. - 4.
+This step may be concurrent with the removal of BUIs. - 2.
+The Chief of Ohio EPA Division of Surface Water sends the report and a letter, along with a support letter from the local advisory committee, to U.S. EPA requesting concurrence in designating the AOC as an AOCiR.
+U.S. EPA reviews and either approves the request within 60 days, or requests to meet jointly with the local advisory committee and Ohio EPA to resolve any issues, ultimately leading to U.S. EPA concurrence. - 3.
+U.S. EPA notifies Ohio EPA, the local advisory committee and IJC of their concurrence.
+The letters from Ohio EPA and the local advisory committee, along with the response letter from U.S. EPA, are part of the permanent AOC file. - 4.
 Ohio EPA reports to U.S. EPA at least every three years, provided data is available, on progress toward achieving the beneficial use restoration targets.
 Based on monitoring results, there could be a need to implement further action(s). - 5.
 All local, state, and federal partners cooperate on publicizing the change in AOC status, as appropriate.